Why XIMES for consulting?

 We find the balance

 Working time and remuneration models cannot simply be transferred from one organisation to another.
-In the same way, the right choice of methods for dealing with planning issues, selecting the right solution and implementing it must be found in every organisation.
+In the same way, each organisation must discover its own methods for dealing with planning issues, select the best solution and implement it.

 Strategically, XIMES has been working for many years with an appropriate mix of specialist consulting and process consulting.
-IIn both cases, computer support can bring additional advantages.
+In both cases, digital support can bring additional advantages.
 In addition to new technical solution approaches, we also develop innovative methods to accompany the process, such as our power session design for projects with many decision makers who have very little time resources.